 1st Winnersh Scout Group

 We are the 1st Winnersh Scout Group, and fall under the Wokingham District of the Scout Association.
-We have two beaver colonies (Otters and Owls), two cub packs (Cheaters and Panthers) and one scout troop.
-We meet on a Monday, Tuesday, Wednesday and Thursday nights at the Multi-activity Centre (the MAC) in Dinton Pastures, located at the Sandford Lane entrance of the park.
+We have two beaver colonies (Otters and Owls), two cub packs (Cheetahs and Panthers) and two scout troops (Eagles and Hawks).
+We meet on a Monday, Tuesday, Wednesday and Thursday nights at Dinton Activity Centre (DAC) in Dinton Pastures, located at the Sandford Lane entrance of the park.

 - Otters meet on a Monday night between 17:45 and 19:00